-According to Life Stance, group therapy is designed to help others change, while support groups are designed to help others cope.
+According to Medical News Today, group therapy is designed to help others change, while support groups are designed to help others cope.
 This can be a con depending on what you are struggling with, therefore it is important to ask questions.
 You can find support groups online or through your primary care physician.

 The National Alliance on Mental Illness (NAMI) is a free nationwide support system that provides information, such as: resources, referrals, and support to those struggling with mental health.

 NeedyMeds.com has a list of free and low-cost clinics across North Carolina.

 National Suicide Prevention Lifeline: 1-800-273-TALK (8255) or Live Online Chat